 Moreover, for the 2007-2008 school year, DAPA added almost 30 new screening sessions (from October to December).
 At these sessions, DAPA staff examine the portfolios to determine the appropriateness of each articulated standard, objective, and activity.
 With approval, teachers know that they are on the right track with their assessment activities.
-"Whoever attends these new screening sessions receives a great deal of feedback," notes Ms. Hoxhaj.
-"These sessions definitely help teachers catch and remediate mistakes before the portfolios are scored in the spring."
+"Whoever attends these new screening sessions receives a practice measures as tools to adapt the general education curriculum for students with significant cognitive disabilities.
+Practical matters, such as ways to manage the range of paperwork required by DAPA, are also addressed.
+This past fall, approximately 450 educators from 150 schools in 19 districts attended a portfolio development session.